One-person operation: Safety

-The UK rail safety regulator, the Rail Safety and Standards Board (RSSB) has stated that its research found no increased risks from driver-only operation.
+The UK rail safety regulator, the Rail Safety and Standards Board (RSSB), has stated that its research found no increased risks from driver-only operation.

 In December 2016, the overall rail regulator, the Office of Rail and Road (ORR) responded by letter to the Transport Select Committee's enquiry into rail safety.
 In their related press release an ORR spokesman said:

-The RMT union disputes the independence of both the RSSB due to the involvement of train operating company representatives on the RSSB board. and says that both RSSB and ORR are disregarding wider safety issues by one-person working beyond the operation of the doors.
+The RMT union disputes the independence of both the RSSB because of the involvement of train operating company representatives on its board. and says that both RSSB and ORR are disregarding wider safety issues by one-person working beyond the operation of the doors.

+Access

+Disabled passengers view the introduction of DDO as a major step backwards in accessibility because of the combination of several issues, which conflict with the government's stated intent of allowing 'turn-up-and-go' service for disabled people right across the network.
+Many UK railway stations are unstaffed and so boarding or disembarking assistance for a disabled person can be provided only by the train crew, and level access between platform and train is extremely rare.
+If there is no guard to put the onboard wheelchair ramp in place or otherwise assist the disabled person in boarding/debarking, access cannot be provided short of the driver leaving the cab.
+The Department for Transport's own Disabled Persons Transport Advisory Committee described DOO and unstaffed stations as a "toxic combination" that potentially breaches the government's obligations under the Equality Act 2010.

 United States

 Atlanta

-The MARTA and the Atlanta Streetcar are both DOO systems.
+Both the MARTA and the Atlanta Streetcar are DOO systems.

 Baltimore

-All light rail lines, and the one subway line, operate on single-person operation.
+All light rail lines and the subway line operate on single-person operation.

 Boston

 On the Boston subway, also referred to as "The T", all three subway lines became completely one-person operated at the end of March 2012.
 This marked the ending of the gradual implementation of one-person operations that started in 1996 with parts of the subway's shortest line, the Blue Line, continued with the Orange Line in 2010 and ended with the longest line, the Red Line in 2012.
 The Green Line is also DOO, but uses one crewmember per car; a typical train has two cars and thus requires two crewmembers.
 According to Massachusetts Bay Transportation Authority spokesperson Joe Pesaturo, the Carmen's Union "has never embraced" one-person operation.